 With masterful control of various instruments, Jordan weaves through the tracks, clearly influenced by world music.
 We hear elements of flamenco guitar, African drums, sitar, and gentle piano layered over field recordings.
 With each piece no longer than three minutes, The Flashbulb introduces a new idea, evolves it, wraps it up, and moves on.
 “I think I may be ADD,” he laughs, “I can’t dwell too much on the same theme.”
 Taken out of context, its individual tracks may only sound like passing flashbacks, but played in sequence, the LP rides and flows in a chronological account of the major events in Benn’s life – an autobiography put to music.

 “There is no breakcore on the album,” I state the obvious.
-“That’s right,” Benn confirms, “I wanted to write an expressive album that is geared less for the dance floor, and more for a car ride, or a pair of headphones.”
+“That’s right,” Benn confirms, “I wanted to write an expressive album that is geared less for the dance floor and more for a car ride or a pair of headphones.”
 “But what about the Amen break?”
-I ask, “Clearly you’re violating the trends and moving away from the roots of Squarepusher.
+I ask, “Clearly, you’re violating the trends and moving away from the roots of Squarepusher.
 Aren’t you guys the same person anyway?”
 We both laugh at this absurdity.
-While, at one time or another, we are all influenced by current musical trends, or are involved in pushing forward and pioneering genres, how can anyone truly sound like anybody else?
-In STAVL, Jordan truly proves, once and for all, that he is his own musician, and that similarities of playing the bass guitar over micro-programmed, broken drums are nothing more than that.
+While, at one time or another, we are all influenced by current musical trends or are involved in pushing forward and pioneering genres, how can anyone truly sound like anybody else?
+In STAVL, Jordan truly proves, once and for all, that he is his own musician and that the similarities of playing the bass guitar over micro-programmed, broken drums are nothing more than that.

 As far as other goals in life, Jordan shares with me his passion for photojournalism in politics.
 His dream is to be thrown into a significant time and place, to capture a historical moment, and to permanently imprint the memory on film.
 Until then, he shoots with his camera any chance he gets (he even brought it along to this meeting), occasionally posts his photos on his blogs, and spends the rest of his sleepless nights immersed in music.

 By the end of the night, my worries are dispelled.
 Behind the music I love is a very real, intelligent, and driven person.
 Benn seems equally relieved that I wasn’t there to grill or provoke him.
 He even offers to give me a ride home so I wouldn’t have to walk the dark, icy streets in search of a taxi cab.
-As for the result in Benn’s experiment – only time will tell.
-Till then, you can follow his updates and musings, through his web site listed below.
-I urge you to listen to, and if necessary download, Benn’s latest offering.
+As for the result of Benn’s experiment – only time will tell.
+Till then, you can follow his updates and musings through his website listed below.
+I urge you to listen to and, if necessary, download Benn’s latest offering.
 You may just find yourself wanting to give back.